The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Kernel Density Estimators

 After the optimal bandwidth is selected, substituting \autoref{eq:dAMISEdh} into \autoref{eq:AMISE} finds the following relation between the AMISE and the kernel:

 The optimal kernel is the kernel which minimizes this relation.
 This is the Epanechnikov kernel \citep{epanechnikov} which has the form

-We expect to collect samples at the lower boundary of the free spectrum prior.
+We expect to collect samples at the lower boundary of the free-spectrum prior.
 To ensure accurate KDE representation of the samples at the boundary, we mirror the data at the boundary point and fit the KDE to the mirrored data.
 This reduces the bias induced at the boundary.
-We then compute probability densities along a fine grid of $\log_{10}\rho$ within the prior space.
+We then compute probability densities along a grid of $\log_{10}\rho$ within the prior boundaries that is finer than the bandwidth size.

 \autoref{fig:gauss_toy} shows a toy model of using KDEs to recreate a distribution.
 We randomly drew 100, 1000, and 10000 points from a Rayleigh distribution, $f(x)=x\exp{\left(-x^2/2\right)}$, and recreate the distribution from those random samples using a KDE with the aforementioned optimizations.
 The reconstruction improves as the number of random draws in the training sample increases.
 Constructing a KDE with 10000 random samples from the distribution more accurately estimates the original distribution than using less number of samples.
 Therefore, the more data points we draw from the original distribution, the smaller the absolute difference between the distribution and its reconstruction.